 Review process: All applications will be reviewed by the NDTA Research Committee.
 All studies involving human subjects must be approved by a Human Subjects Review Committee through the mechanism at the applicant’s facility and evidence of compliance to HIPAA guidelines must be given prior to release of funds.

-To apply for the NDTA grant, please review the Grant Announcement and download and complete the Research Proposal Form.
+To apply for the NDTA grant, please download and complete the Research Proposal Form.
 After completing your application, create a separate blinded application file.
 When preparing your blinded application file, be sure to black out all names, institutions, locations, and any other information that may identify the grant applicants.
 Email both the original and the blinded documents in pdf format.
 Applications will be reviewed by two blinded reviewers.

-To be considered for the 2019/2020 grant cycle, applications must be emailed to email@example.com by August 1, 2019.
-For specific questions, please contact Kathy Dieruf from the NDTA Research Committee at Kdieruf@salud.unm.edu.
+To be considered for the 2020/2021 grant cycle, applications must be emailed to firstname.lastname@example.org by September 30, 2020.
+Please contact Mary McKeon at email@example.com with any questions or for additional information.